 Failure to Comply with Probation Without Reasonable Excuse (Breach of Probation)

-- an indictable offence and has a maximum penalty of imprisonment not exceeding two years.
+- an indictable offence and has a maximum penalty of imprisonment not exceeding four years.

 When a person on probation with a suspended sentence or conditional discharge has been charged and convicted of a subsequent offence during the term of the order, the Crown Attorney may apply to the judge to have the order revoked.

 The court may:

 - impose any sentence that may have been imposed had the passing of sentence not been suspended